 'Little' and 'Such' also require inversion of subject and verb, but are less commonly used in daily English.

 What is Fronting?

 Normally, the word order in an affirmative sentence is subject + verb + object or complement.
 However, sometimes, especially in spoken English, when we want to put emphasis on something, we bring it to the front of the sentence.
 This is called 'fronting' (also called front-focus or preposing).
 Pay attention to the examples:

 He keeps saying hurtful things.

-When we place a prepositional phrase in the front position, often the order of the subject and the verb is changed.
+When we place a prepositional phrase in the front position, the order of the subject and the verb is often changed.
+For example:

-In informal situations, sometimes we take the subject or object from within the clause and put it at the front of the clause.
+Sometimes, especially in informal contexts, we take the subject or object from within the clause and put it at the beginning of the clause.
 This is often done when the noun phrase is too long and we usually use a pronoun to replace it.

 Reported speech is related to the grammar of reporting what someone else said.
 In this lesson, you will learn all about it.

 Mainly, there are two types of reported speech: direct speech and indirect speech.
 In this lesson, we will focus on the first type: how to use direct speech.